 Failure to monitor success of marketing materials by October 31, 2027, will result in a 3% reduction in that quarter’s invoice.

-Failure to update materials as needed based on monitoring of marketing materials by October 31, 2027, will result in a 3% reduction in that quarter’s invoice.
+Failure to update materials at least four times on monitoring of marketing materials by October 31, 2027, will result in a 3% reduction in that quarter’s invoice.

-Failure to submit a progress report of complete tasks every quarter by the 15th of the month following end of each quarter will result in a 5% reduction in pay for that quarters invoice.

 3. Service Location, Times, and Equipment